Portfolio Prize - FAQs

 Can I submit more than 15 images to the competition?

-Artists may submit up to two separate portfolios of 15 images each.
-If you would like to submit more than one portfolio, contact email@example.com.
+Yes, artists can submit a second portfolios of 15 images for an additional $25 fee.
+If you would like to submit more than one portfolio, contact firstname.lastname@example.org.

 Can I submit fewer than 15 images in a single entry to the competition?